Directorman9/cross_collection_opinion_mining/README.md

 # Cross-collection opinion mining

-This repository contains code and data sets I used in my Master's thesis; Cross-collection aspect based opinion mining using topic models.
+This repository contains code and data sets I used in my Master's thesis "Cross-collection aspect based opinion mining using topic models"

 How to use these resources.

 Datasets:
 All data sets can be found under the data sets directory.
-Detail of data sets can be found in the actual thesis document.
+Detail of data sets can be found in the actual thesis document http://research.sabanciuniv.edu/36615/1/10209464_HemedHamisiKaporo.pdf.

     • The airlines data set can also be downloaded from https://www.kaggle.com/crowdflower/twitter-airline-sentiment
     • The debate data set can also be downloaded from https://www.kaggle.com/benhamner/clinton-trump-tweets